-The Company has four scheduled Board meetings a year, with additional meetings arranged as necessary.
+The Company has four scheduled Board meetings a year, and monthly update calls with the Investment Manager where there is no scheduled Board meeting.
+Additional meetings are arranged as necessary.

-At each Board meeting, the Directors follow a formal agenda which is circulated in advance by the Secretary.
-The Secretary, the Administrator and the Investment Manager regularly provide the Board with financial information, including an annual expenses budget, together with briefing notes and papers in relation to changes in the Company's economic and financial environment, statutory and regulatory changes and corporate governance best practice.
-A description of the Company's risk management and internal control systems is set out in the Strategic Report on page 26.
+At each Board meeting, the Directors follow a formal agenda which is circulated in advance by the Company Secretary.
+The Company Secretary, the Administrator and the Investment Manager regularly provide the Board with financial information, including an annual expenses budget, together with briefing notes and papers in relation to changes in the Company's economic and financial environment, statutory and regulatory changes and corporate governance best practice.
+A description of the Company's risk management and internal control systems is set out in the Strategic Report on pages 26 to 32.